 By Stanley Bill

-A new museum in the village of Markowa in the east of Poland honors the sacrifice of Poles who lost their lives in the attempt to save their Jewish neighbors from the Holocaust.
+A new museum in the village of Markowa in the east of Poland honors the sacrifice of Poles who lost their lives in the attempt to save their Jewish neighbours from the Holocaust.
 The Ulma Family Museum of Poles Saving Jews in World War II is housed in the place where Józef and Wiktoria Ulma and their six children were murdered along with Saul Goldman, Gołda Grünfeld, Lea Didner and five other children by German gendarmes in 1944.
 Their tragic story symbolises the fate of hundreds of others who paid the ultimate price for kindness in Nazi-occupied Poland, where aiding Jews was punishable with death.
 In a recent ceremony, Polish President Andrzej Duda opened the museum in the presence of other politicians, religious leaders, journalists, and guests from Israel.
 Notes from Poland co-editor Stanley Bill attended the event.
 He reports on the museum, the ceremony, and Poland’s new politics of history.

-The Ulma Family’s Sacrifice
+The Ulma family’s sacrifice

 In the second half of 1942, Józef and Wiktoria Ulma made the fateful decision to take in two Jewish families in the village of Markowa in Nazi-occupied Poland.
 The Ulmas hid the families in the loft of their small house, protecting them from the mass murder that had already commenced in the eastern zones of German occupation.
-They knew that the penalty for Poles who aided Jews in any way was death, and yet they did what they could to save the lives of their neighbors.
+They knew that the penalty for Poles who aided Jews in any way was death, and yet they did what they could to save the lives of their neighbours.
 After almost two years of shared life in cramped conditions, they were all betrayed by a local collaborator.
 On 24 March 1944, German gendarmes descended upon the house in the early hours of the morning.
 The Germans shot all the fugitive Jews, including the five children, then Józef Ulma and his heavily-pregnant wife, and finally the Ulmas’ six children, aged between one and eight years old.
-One of the Germans told the Polish villagers who had been assembled to witness the massacre: “This is what happens to Polish swine who help Jews.”
+One of the Germans told the Polish villagers who had been assembled to witness the massacre: “This is what happens to Polish swine who help Jews”.

 The tragic story contains a number of characteristic elements.
 Firstly, the self-sacrifice of the Ulmas is emblematic of the heroic efforts of a small proportion of the Polish population to help Jews under the German occupation.
 The Polish underground state supported these efforts, and, under its auspices, Żegota (the Polish Council to Aid Jews) organised various actions to help Jews, including the well-known campaign led by Irena Sendler to evacuate Jewish children from the Warsaw Ghetto.
 It often took large networks of people to save even a single Jewish individual.

 But the story of the Ulmas also reveals that it only took a single individual – in this case, a member of the Polish auxiliary “navy-blue police” – to betray Jews and their protectors to the German occupying authorities.
 Even more tragically, after the massacre at Markowa, certain other Polish inhabitants of the village allegedly murdered the Jews they were hiding, presumably for fear of meeting the same fate as the Ulmas.
-Astonishingly, in this climate of terror, another 21 Jewish inhabitants of Markowa survived the war in the homes of other Polish neighbors.
+Astonishingly, in this climate of terror, another 21 Jewish inhabitants of Markowa survived the war in the homes of other Polish neighbours.

 The extreme circumstances of the German occupation provoked diverse reactions of fear, pity, cruelty, indifference, opportunism, but also of extraordinary courage.
 Józef and Wiktoria Ulma are among more than 6600 Poles to be honored as Righteous Among the Nations by the State of Israel for risking their lives to save Jews during the war.
-Many more have probably gone unrecognized.
+Many more have probably gone unrecognised.
 Although it is impossible to calculate precisely how many Poles were involved in assisting Jews – and even definitions of what counts as assistance vary – they may number in the hundreds of thousands, somewhere between 1-3% of the Polish population of the time.

-Markowa and the Politics of History
+Markowa and the politics of history

 On March 17, President Andrzej Duda opened the Ulma Family Museum of Poles Saving Jews in World War II in a formal ceremony that included speeches from Chief Rabbi of Poland Michael Schudrich, Israeli Ambassador Anna Azari, the Head of the Polish Association of the Righteous among the Nations and the Polish President himself.
 The speeches were interspersed with musical performances of biblical texts and an audio-visual spectacle symbolically recreating the world of prewar Poland and the occupation.
-All of the speakers emphasized that both Jews and Poles had been victims of the Nazi occupation, pointing to solidarity between the two groups in the most appalling conditions and the preceding centuries of shared Polish-Jewish life that the Germans effectively brought to an end with the mass murder of Polish Jews in the Holocaust.
+All of the speakers emphasised that both Jews and Poles had been victims of the Nazi occupation, pointing to solidarity between the two groups in the most appalling conditions and the preceding centuries of shared Polish-Jewish life that the Germans effectively brought to an end with the mass murder of Polish Jews in the Holocaust.
 Rabbi Schudrich placed a symbolic mezuzah at the entrance to the museum.
-President Duda’s speech culminated with the strong words that “whoever sows or stokes anti-Semitism tramples on the graves of the Ulma family, tramples on their memory.”
+President Duda’s speech culminated with the strong words that “whoever sows or stokes anti-Semitism tramples on the graves of the Ulma family, tramples on their memory”.

 The museum itself is relatively small, springing from what is essentially a local and regional initiative.
 The centrepiece of the display is a symbolic recreation of the Ulmas house in Markowa, with pieces of period furniture giving a good sense of the simple living conditions.
 Around this core is a main exhibit including broader background on the German occupation of Poland, the Holocaust, and various illustrations of where and how Poles hid Jews.
 Most of the examples are from the local Podkarpacie region.
 A separate exhibit broadens the focus of the museum to present Polish aid for Jews in other parts of occupied Poland, including the work of Żegota, Irena Sendler, and members of the clergy.
 Significantly, this exhibit also includes two panels on Poles who betrayed Jews and their Polish hosts, adding some historical balance to the main narrative of Polish virtue in the most trying circumstances.

 To a certain extent, the modest size and local focus of the museum seem incongruous with the national significance of the opening ceremony.
-Indeed, the presence of President Duda and a number of other prominent politicians from the ruling Law and Justice (PiS) party can only be understood in the context of the government’s new policy priority of “historical politics.”
+Indeed, the presence of President Duda and a number of other prominent politicians from the ruling Law and Justice (PiS) party can only be understood in the context of the government’s new policy priority of “historical politics”.
 This means a concerted campaign both in Poland and abroad to propagate “the truth” about Poland’s history, which – in practice – implies a strong emphasis on positive stories to combat perceived negative stereotypes abroad and what government politicians have referred to as “the pedagogy of shame” within the country.

-In this context, the museum at Markowa represents an opportunity to disseminate positive narratives of Polish-Jewish relations under the German occupation, perhaps in part as an antidote to the continued sensitivity and domestic controversy around the German-inspired pogrom perpetrated by a group of ethnic Poles against their Jewish neighbors at Jedwabne in 1943.
+In this context, the museum at Markowa represents an opportunity to disseminate positive narratives of Polish-Jewish relations under the German occupation, perhaps in part as an antidote to the continued sensitivity and domestic controversy around the German-inspired pogrom perpetrated by a group of ethnic Poles against their Jewish neighbours at Jedwabne in 1943.
 Markowa is a counterbalance to Jedwabne.

 Of course, it is right and just that Poles who risked their lives to save Jews from the Holocaust should be commemorated.
 Moreover, their stories ought to be better known throughout the world, as misrepresentations of Polish involvement in the Holocaust – perhaps most egregiously in the slanderous phrase “Polish death camps” – are still lamentably widespread.
 The truth of the occupation is that a small number of Poles collaborated with the Germans in the murder of Jews, despite sustained German attempts to encourage much broader local participation in certain areas.
 Others betrayed Jews to the occupiers.
 On the other hand, a small number of courageous men and women risked their lives to save their Jewish neighbours, despite all the personal risk this entailed.
 In between these extremes, the vast majority of the Polish population were passive witnesses to the genocide, exhibiting varying degrees of helpless pity, indifference or hostility.